soskek/SDCGAN/README.md

 using Deep Convolutional Generative Adversarial Network (DCGAN) (http://arxiv.org/abs/1511.06434).
 A sentence is represented as sentence-image with shape (`max_sentence_length` x `vector_size`), which is ordered concatenation of word vectors.

+This needs dataset of many sentences and pretrained word vectors.

 This is derived from [mattya/chainer-DCGAN](https://github.com/mattya/chainer-DCGAN).
 Thank you!, mattya!